olenagerasimova/maven-adapter/README.md

  Add snapshot repository support to maven adapter.
 Snapshot repositories allows the download of the latest dependency version with the `SNAPSHOT` tag.
-See https://blog.packagecloud.io/eng/2017/03/09/how-does-a-maven-repository-work/#release-and-snapshot-repositories for how snapshot repositories work
+See https://blog.packagecloud.io/eng/2017/03/09/how-does-a-maven-repository-work/#release-and-snapshot-repositories for how snapshot repositories work.
+Start by creating an interface for snapshot repositories and implementing unit and integration tests, then implement the snapshot feature itself.
 -->

 ## How to contribute